ollionorg/DataflowTemplates-fork/v2/sourcedb-to-spanner/README_Sourcedb_to_Spanner_Flex.md

 ### Required parameters

 * **sourceConfigURL** : The JDBC connection URL string.
-For example, `jdbc:mysql://127.4.5.30:3306/my-db?autoReconnect=true&maxReconnects=10&unicode=true&characterEncoding=UTF-8` or the mySqlShard config.
+For example, `jdbc:mysql://127.4.5.30:3306/my-db?autoReconnect=true&maxReconnects=10&unicode=true&characterEncoding=UTF-8` or the shard config.
 * **instanceId** : The destination Cloud Spanner instance.
 * **databaseId** : The destination Cloud Spanner database.
 * **projectId** : This is the name of the Cloud Spanner project.